 How Governments and AEC Firms Can Help Reduce Embodied Carbon

-With the world population expected to hit 9.7 billion in 2050, there will naturally be an increase in construction to keep pace with housing, infrastructure, and services for this growth.
+With the world population expected to hit 9.8 billion in 2050, there will naturally be an increase in construction to keep pace with housing, infrastructure, and services for this growth.
 By 2060, the global building floor area is expected to double in size.
 And with this estimated increase in construction, there will be an increase in global GHG emissions attributable to the AEC industry.
 Here's how governments are helping.

 Government Commitments and Regulations